Everyone Is Becoming A Publisher

 - Blog posts like this one

-- Comments on blog posts
+- Comments on blog posts and social media posts

 It is our responsibility as authors and publishers to make it as easy as possible for our readers to read what we have to offer.
 Remember, it isn’t their job to “stick to it,” and to spend their valuable time reading our content.

-It is our job to be:
+It is our job to make our content: